vedph/cadmus-vela-tool/README.md

 ./vela-tool import c:/users/dfusi/desktop/vela.json
 ```

+👉 When running the tool for **diagnostic output**, you should specify the path to the input file, and the directory of the output files.

 The _name of the input Excel file_ is found in this profile under section `entryReader`, e.g.:

 ```json